pytroll/satpy/doc/source/dev_guide/custom_reader.rst

 On top of that, two attributes need to be defined: ``start_time`` and ``end_time``, that define the start and end times of the sensing.
+See the :ref:`time_metadata` section for a description of the different times that Satpy readers typically use and what times should be used for the ``start_time`` and ``end_time``.
+If these times are not part of the DataArray metadata returned by ``get_dataset`` it will be added from these attributes.

 If you are writing a file handler for more common formats like HDF4, HDF5, or NetCDF4 you may want to consider using the utility base classes for each: